-Example 3: an emotionally unaware and angry passenger
+3. An emotionally unaware and angry passenger

 There was an angry passenger trying to get his ticket sorted at the counter.
 He became very angry because he thought the process was inefficient and was afraid he was going to miss his flight.
 This man wasn’t even aware of how upset he was.
-The entire line of people was just watching him go bananas at the girl behind the counter.
+The entire line of people was just watching him go bananas at the poor lady behind the counter.

 And do you think his anger helped him get his anger sorted any faster?
 Nope.
-The girl tried her best to help him, but the man had crushed any sympathy she could have had for him by throwing a fit.
+The lady tried her best to help him, but the man had crushed any sympathy she could have had for him by throwing a fit.

 If he had been calmer and more diplomatic about the situation, he’d probably have his stuff sorted out much quicker.
-The man eventually sat in front of us on the plane.
-He got extremely angry over something that didn’t even matter in the end.

-Example 5: road rage
+4. Pointless road rage

 The last example I want to show you is becoming more and more common nowadays: road rage.